mcoetzee/centrifuge-publisher/README.md

 Centrifuge is a self-hosted, open-source, real-time messaging server.
 > It is built on top of Tornado, an extremely fast and mature Python async web server.
 Centrifuge uses ZeroMQ steroid sockets for internal communication and publish/subscribe operations.
 For presence and history data Centrifuge utilizes Redis - advanced and super fast in memory key-value store.
 To connect to Centrifuge from browser pure Websockets or **SockJS** library can be used.

-The technology stack looks great (which includes the same [SockJS](https://github.com/sockjs/sockjs-client) Javascript library as what [Pusher](http://www.pusher.com) uses).
+The technology stack looks great, which includes the same [SockJS](https://github.com/sockjs/sockjs-client) Javascript library as what [Pusher](http://www.pusher.com) uses.
 It provides a web interface for the admin to manage projects/namespaces and to publish messages to any channel (which will be nice way to publish system messages to everyone when you do a release).
 Centrifuge is being developed to be used in production.
 The main developer https://github.com/FZambia is active and is committing frequently and you can find the code here: https://github.com/FZambia/centrifuge

-I have created this Java client which has been tested with version 0.3.7 of Centrifuge.
-Seeing as Centrifuge is still undergoing development, this client might need to be updated in the future.
+This Java client has been tested with version 0.3.7 of Centrifuge.
+Seeing as Centrifuge is still undergoing development, some updates might be required in the future in order for this client to work with the latest version of Centrifuge.

 To make use of this Java client you can add this Maven repository to your pom.xml: